 2. Remember that more isn’t better - better is better.

-3. The key is shifting from time management to priority management.
+3. The key is to switch (and help your employees switch) from doing time management to priority management.
 Time management is living by your calendar.
 Priority management is getting the most important things you need to do every day done.

 Achieving your dreams means knowing the difference between “important” and “urgent,” because that allows you to set the right priorities and allocate your time and resources well.